sinaalinejad/NLP_4022/Final_Project/README.md

   parameters, I used Quantization as a technique to load heavy models.
 For this purpose, I used BitsAndBytes library.
 - Evaluation: For this purpose, I used another LLM for Text Generation.
 I gave it the query, answers of the 3 models, and the prompt saying which model's answer is the best

+## Implementation of RAG architecture on Organizational Reports (RAG_with_library)
+This is the same as the above project, except that it targets another task, plus it uses specialized libraries for RAG like LangChain and LlamaIndex.
+The task is to give advice about legal issues.